ut21/blog/raytracingblog.md

     <img src="./output/blgdsh.png" alt="alt text" style="width: 80%; border-radius: 0px; box-shadow: 0 4px 8px rgba(0, 0, 0, 0.1);">
 </p>

-Yay, it works, but also looks like the Bangladeshi flag which is an aesthetic chocie im not taking to my grave, so i will be using another `color()` that linearly interpolates blue hues depending on the $y$ value:
+Yay, it works, but also looks like the Bangladeshi flag which is an aesthetic chocie im not taking to my grave, so i will be using another `color()` that linearly interpolates blue hues depending on the /y/ value:
 ```cpp
 vec3 color(const ray& r) {
         if(hit_sphere(vec3(0,0,-1), 0.5, r)){